octokas/security-review-train/content/_index.md

 ## Howdy Smythe! 👋

-Welcome to your very own Security Review Framework. :tada:
+Welcome to your very own SecSpec "Security Review" Framework! :tada:

 I've created this framework to provide you with a complete solution for implementing and managing security reviews.
 My approach focuses on practical, cost-effective implementation using existing tools and industry best practices.